The Jesus Rolls

-The Jesus Rolls is a 2020 American crime comedy film written by, directed by, and starring John Turturro.
-It doubles as a remake of the 1974 French film Going Places by Bertrand Blier, and as a spin-off to the 1998 cult film The Big Lebowski by the Coen brothers.
+The Jesus Rolls is a 2019 American crime comedy film written by, directed by, and starring John Turturro.
+It doubles as a remake of the 1974 French film Going Places by Bertrand Blier and as a sequel to the 1998 cult film The Big Lebowski by the Coen brothers.
 Turturro reprises his Lebowski role of Jesus Quintana.

 It was filmed in 2016 and premiered at the Rome Film Festival on October 16, 2019.
 It was released on February 28, 2020, by Screen Media Films.
 It was a box office bomb and received generally negative reviews from critics.

 Plot

-Jesus Quintana is released from prison, warned by the warden that one more "strike" will get him locked up permanently; the warden also thanks him for winning bowling tournaments for the prison.
-As he leaves prison, Quintana finds that friend Petey is waiting for him outside.

-The duo go into town to look around, and, finding a classic muscle car, decide to steal it.

-Quintana drives them to his mother's house, where he discovers her having sex with a man, whom Quintana kicks out.
-He gives his mother some money, and they have dinner.
-Petey and Quintana then return the car to where it was parked, and the owner confronts them, pulling out a gun.
-(However, the owner's girlfriend, Marie, recognizes Quintana.)
-Petey attempts to run away but is shot in the thigh near his testicles, and Quintana beats up the owner.
-Petey, Quintana, and Marie take off in the car, then exchange it at a chop shop for another.
+As Jesus Quintana is released from prison and is reminded by the warden that one more strike will get him locked up for good, he is also thanked for winning a bowling tournament for the prison.
+Jesus's friend Petey picks him up and they go into town.
+Finding a classic muscle car, they steal it and drive to his mother's.
+She is having sex with a man who Quintana kicks out.
+He gives her some money and they have dinner.
+When Petey and Quintana return the car to where it was parked, the owner confronts them with a gun.
+His girlfriend Marie recognizes Quintana.
+As Petey runs away, the owner shoots him in the testicles, so Quintana beats him up.

-Quintana takes Petey to a doctor to get the bullet fragment extracted, and they learn it pierced only his scrotum.
-They decide to rob the doctor—while Marie stays behind and cuts the chop shop mechanic's hair.
-Petey and Quintana return, and have the mechanic damage the muscle car's brakes and structural integrity.
-The three then take off in the other car.
+Petey, Quintana, and Marie take off in the car and exchange it at a chop shop.
+Quintana takes Petey to a doctor to get the bullet fragment extracted.
+After they learn it only pierced the scrotum, they rob him.
+Marie stays behind and cuts the chop shop mechanic's hair.
+Petey and Quintana return and have him damage the muscle car's brakes and structural integrity.
+The trio then take off in the other car.

-The trio stop at a store and buy some things before heading to a restaurant to eat, but Petey and Quintana flee, after seeing police nearby.
-They steal two bicycles, and are chased by farmers.
-Marie then leaves the restaurant, but is chased since no-one has paid the bill.
-Petey and Quintana steal another car, driving to train tracks and boarding a train.
-As they get off the train, they watch a woman breast feed her infant at the train station.
+Stopping at a restaurant, Petey and Quintana take off upon seeing cops.
+They steal two bicycles and are chased by farmers.
+Marie leaves the restaurant and is chased for pulling a runner.
+Petey and Quintana steal another car, drive to train tracks and board a train.
+Getting off, they watch a woman breast feed her infant in a train station.
+Marie finds them there and angrily confronts them for deserting her, then the trio board another one.